PaulApivat/paulapivat/content/post/thai_dishes_project/index.md

 ### Data_Cleaning

 Data cleaning is typically non-linear.

-I'll manipulate the data to explore, learn *about* the data and see that certain things need cleaning or, in some cases, going back to Python to re-scrape.
+We'll manipulate the data to explore, learn *about* the data and see that certain things need cleaning or, in some cases, going back to Python to re-scrape.
 The columns `a1` and `a6` were scraped differently from other columns due to **missing data** found during exploration and cleaning.

 For certain links, using `.find(text=True)` did not work as intended, so a slight adjustment was made.

-`R` is my tool of choice for cleaning the data.
+For this post, `R` is the tool of choice for cleaning the data.

-Here are other cleaning tasks:
+Here are other data cleaning tasks:

 - Changing column names (snake case)